What is PCI Ecology?

-PCI Ecology is not designed to be a free peer-reviewing service for authors aiming to improve their articles before submission to a journal.
-It is, of course, possible, for authors to then submit their recommended preprint to a traditional journal, but this is not the goal of PCI Ecology.
+PCI Ecology is not designed to be a free peer reviewing service for authors aiming to improve their articles before submission to a journal, although, of course, it remains possible to submit a recommended preprint to a traditional journal.

-PCI Ecology is transparent: Reviews and recommendations (for preprints) and recommendations (for postprints) are freely available for consultation.
+- PCI Ecology is transparent: reviews and recommendations (for unpublished articles) and recommendations (for published articles) are freely available for consultation.
 Recommendations are signed by the recommenders.
-Reviews may also be signed if the reviewers agree to do so.
+Reviews may also be signed if the reviewers agree to do so

 Managing board of PCI Ecology

 Julia Astegiano (Córdoba, IMBIV (CONICET-UNC), Argentina)

 Dominique Gravel (Sherbrooke, Univ.
 Sherbrooke, Canada)

 PCI Ecology recommends preprints addressing questions in ecology about all types of organisms.
 We cover all fields of biology, provided that the context of the study and the key question addressed relate to ecology.
 The preprint must not be published or under consideration for evaluation elsewhere at the time of its submission to PCI Ecology.